- What are cookies for?

-- Note there are various levels of cookie enablement and disablement in Edge.
+- Note that there are various levels of cookie enablement and disablement in Edge.

-The most fundamental of all our work principles is that if the client is happy, then we’re too.
-Too often, we hear that clients have not got timely responses to a request for assessments.
+The most fundamental of all our work principles is that if the client is happy, then were too.
+Too often, we hear that clients have not received timely responses to a request for assessments.
 We work hard to ensure we have the necessary resources in place to service our clients in a timely manner.

-We believe in giving a great service whilst also maintaining a competitive cost structure.
-We do this by operation a lean flat management company allowing you to deal with the decision makers
+We believe in giving a great service while also maintaining a competitive cost structure.
+We do this by operation, a lean flat management company allowing you to deal with the decision makers.